ryanstraits/ryanstraits.github.io/part-1-a-grown-up-body.md

 ![]({{ site.baseurl }}/assets/images/TourDeBBQ1.jpg "Cycling + BBQ")

 And then a revelation hit me in the summer of 2009 when a friend introduced to me the wild, wonderful world of cycling.
 Yes, I'm talking about Lycra bicycle shorts, clip-in pedals, carbon fiber frames, the whole bit.
 It was fun, if only because it was completely different than any other fitness strategy I had attempted previously.
-Frankly, I enjoyed it.
+Frankly, I just _enjoyed_ it.

 I'm not much of a runner--or an athlete, for that matter--so the simplicity of biking was something I embraced wholeheartedly.
 It was something I was finally good at.
-I bought a decently nice bike and while at a bike shop getting "fit" for it, the trainer noted that I had a nice pedal stroke.
+I bought a decently nice bike and while at a shop getting "fit" for it, the trainer noted that I had a nice pedal stroke.
 A nice pedal stroke!
-Dammit, I was _made_ for this.
+Damn, I was _made_ for this.

 So I went for it full speed and racked up a lot of miles in my first few years.
 I took a hiatus after moving from the Ohio's expansive countrysides to the congested suburban streets of Kansas City.
 But then in 2011, I worked up the nerve and started wading through traffic and working my way back in to it.
 It was true love.
 I passed 2,000 miles on my bike in 2012 after nearly three seasons of riding.